-The efficacy of DYSPORT was evaluated in a double-blind, placebo-controlled multi-center study in patients 2 to 17 years of age treated for lower limb spasticity because of cerebral palsy causing dynamic equinus foot deformity.
-A total of 235 (158 DYSPORT and 77 Placebo) toxin naïve or non-naïve patients with a Modified Ashworth Score (MAS) of grade 2 or greater at the ankle plantar flexor were enrolled to receive DYSPORT 10 Units/kg/leg (n=79), DYSPORT 15 Units/kg/leg (n=79) or placebo (n=77) injected into the gastrocnemius and soleus muscles.
-Forty one percent of patients (n=66) were treated bilaterally and received a total lower limb DYSPORT dose of either 20 Units/kg (n=37) or 30 Units/kg (n=29).
-The primary efficacy endpoint was the mean change from baseline in MAS in ankle plantar flexor at Week 4; a co-primary endpoint was the mean Physician's Global Assessment (PGA) score at Week 4 (see Table 21).
+The efficacy of DYSPORT for the treatment of lower limb spasticity in patients 2 to 17 years of age was evaluated in a double-blind, placebo-controlled, multicenter study.
+A total of 235 patients with cerebral palsy causing dynamic equinus foot deformity who were toxin-naive or non-naive and had a Modified Ashworth Score (MAS) of grade 2 or greater at the ankle plantar flexors were enrolled.
+Patients received DYSPORT 10 Units/kg/leg (n=79), DYSPORT 15 Units/kg/leg (n=79) or placebo (n=77) injected into the gastrocnemius and soleus muscles (see Table 27).
+Forty-one percent of patients (n=66) were treated bilaterally and received a total lower limb DYSPORT dose of either 20 Units/kg (n=37) or 30 Units/kg (n=29).
+The median age of the patients in this study was 5 years (range 2 to 17 years); 60% of patients were male, and 73% were Caucasian.